LuijiDarkSia/covid/README.md

 - Create useful Plots of the pandemic evolution
 - Create map plot of current situation in Germany
 - Publish as Dash Dashboard

+## Required Packages
+- You can find the required packages in the requirements.txt